fbpx

 Goshuin book from Japan

-The Goshuin seal is meticulously hand-stamped by a temple or shrine staff member using special red ink, while the calligraphy typically includes the name of the temple, date of visit, and sometimes a blessing or prayer.
+The goshuin seal is meticulously hand-stamped by a temple or shrine staff member using special red ink, while the calligraphy typically includes the name of the temple, date of visit, and sometimes a blessing or prayer.

 Goshuin book hand painting Japan

-The attendant will then apply the Goshuin seal and calligraphy inscription to your book using traditional techniques.
-Each Goshuin is unique to the temple or shrine you visit, making it a personalized memento of your journey and beautiful keepsake to treasure for years to come.
+The attendant will then apply the goshuin seal and calligraphy inscription to your book using traditional techniques.
+Each goshuin is unique to the temple or shrine you visit, making it a personalized memento of your journey and beautiful keepsake to treasure for years to come.

 4. Tsuko-tegata